 The few dropsonde sections that have previously been reported through intense extratropical cyclones did not capture the mesoscale detail observed in the DIAMET IOP8 case.
 Dropsonde sections along a similar radial to curtain 1 were flown through the Alaska storm and ERICA IOP4 case and are presented using manual analysis in Shapiro and Keyser (1990).
-The Alaska storm section (their Fig. 10.19) is most similar although the region between the cyclone center and the south of the low-level wind maximum is sampled by only 5 sondes rather than 8.
-The low-level wind maximum in that case also just exceeds 45 m s-1 and is confined below 750 hPa.
-The $\theta_e$ surfaces are almost vertical at this location along the bent-back front while they slope radially outwards with height where the bent-back front was crossed north of the cyclone center.
-In the ERICA IOP4 case, only two dropsondes were used in this cyclone sector and therefore the mesoscale wind structure is not well resolved (their Fig. 10.26).
-However, Neiman et al. (1993) show a cross-section similar to curtain 2 in Stage IV (seclusion).
-They estimated that the radius of maximum wind increased from 75 km to 200 km with altitude and they describe it as an "outward sloping bent-back baroclinic ring".
+The Alaska storm section (their Fig. 10.19) is most similar, although the region between the cyclone center and the south of the low-level wind maximum is sampled by only 5 sondes rather than 8.
+The low-level wind maximum in that case also just exceeds 45 m s^{-1} and is confined below 750 hPa.
+The θ_e surfaces are almost vertical at this location along the bent-back front, while they slope radially outwards with height where the bent-back front was crossed north of the cyclone center.
+In the ERICA IOP4 case, only two dropsondes were used in this cyclone sector, and therefore the mesoscale wind structure is not well resolved (their Fig. 10.26).
+However, Neiman et al. (1993) show a cross section similar to curtain 2 in stage 4 (seclusion).
+They estimated that the radius of maximum wind increased from 75 to 200 km with altitude, and they describe it as an outward sloping bent-back baroclinic ring (Neiman and Shapiro 1993, p.
+2162; Neiman et al. 1993, p.
+2194).
 At each radius, the decrease in azimuthal wind with height above the boundary layer is required for thermal wind balance with the temperature gradient across the bent-back front with warm air in the center.
-The more general form of thermal wind balance.
-Thorpe and Clough (1991) estimated thermal wind imbalance implies transient behavior in the flow, either associated with a cross-frontal circulation or perhaps CSI release.
+The more general form of thermal wind balance arises from a combination of gradient wind balance in the horizontal with hydrostatic balance.
+Thorpe and Clough (1991) estimated thermal wind imbalance from dropsonde curtains across cold fronts and showed that it could be substantial.
+Thermal wind imbalance implies transient behavior in the flow, either associated with a cross-frontal circulation or perhaps CSI release.

 Although there are systematic model deficiencies identified from the three dropsonde curtains, the wind and potential temperature are in reasonable agreement, both in terms of structure and values either side of the bent-back front.
-The humidity field is less well represented (which also affects $\theta_e$ ).
+The humidity field is less well represented (which also affects θ_e).
 The model is now used to reconstruct the development of regions of strong winds in the immediate vicinity of the cyclone center.
 The trajectory and tracer analysis depend only upon the wind and potential temperature evolution.

-4 Air masses arriving at regions of strong winds
+4. Air masses arriving at regions of strong winds

-4.1 Identifying air streams associated with strong low-level winds in the model simulation
+a.
+Identifying airstreams associated with strong lowlevel winds in the model simulation

-The aim of this section is to relate the mesoscale structure of strong winds in the lower troposphere with air streams.
-It is determined whether each strong wind structure is associated with a single coherent air stream, multiple air streams that are distinct from one another, or a less coherent range of trajectory behaviors.
-The air streams are then used to examine the evolution of air coming into strong wind regions, its origins and diabatic influences on it.
+The aim of this section is to relate the mesoscale structure of strong winds in the lower troposphere with airstreams.
+It is determined whether each strong wind structure is associated with a single coherent airstream, multiple airstreams that are distinct from one another, or a less coherent range of trajectory behaviors.
+The airstreams are then used to examine the evolution of air coming into strong wind regions, its origins, and diabatic influences on it.